k0T0z/handwritten-numbers-classifier/README.md

 ## Datasets (Only CSV)

-You can download it from [kaggle](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) or the [official website](http://yann.lecun.com/exdb/mnist/index.html) and place it inside the root directory of the project.
+You can download it from kaggle [mnist-dataset](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) or the official website [yann.lecun.com/exdb/mnist](http://yann.lecun.com/exdb/mnist/) and place it inside the root directory of the project.

 Note that the `.pt` datasets are not supported here.

-## Build Instructions (Linux only)
+## Build Instructions

+### Ubuntu Linux 64-bit

  - Clone the repository.
 ```bash